PirkkaRannikko/Identity-Service-Broker-API/README.md

 The actual user identity token from the token endpoint can be fetched using the /oauth/token API.
 The following parameters shall be included as request payload parameters:
 - **code** authorization code, which was returned in succesful /oauth/authorize/ reply.
 Mandatory.
 - **redirect_uri** specifies to which URI on your site (the service provider) you want the user to return to once identification is done.
-This URI must be registered with Checkout (except when using the sandbox environment) to prevent other services misusing your credentials.
+This URI must be registered with OP (except when using the sandbox environment) to prevent other services misusing your credentials.
 Mandatory.
 - **grant_type** needs to have value `authorization_code`.
 Mandatory.
 - **client_id** is the client identifier that specifies which service provider is asking for identification.
 Not needed if `authorization` header is used.
 - **client_assertion_type** must be `urn:ietf:params:oauth:client-assertion-type:jwt-bearer`.